Skip to content

 Last updated:

-Malingering sits at the intersection of clinical psychology, forensic investigation, and legal philosophy in ways that make it one of the most contested areas in the entire field.
-The word carries a moral charge that the clinical term "feigning" does not: to malinger is to lie deliberately for gain, and labelling someone a malingerer in a legal proceeding is accusing them of a deliberate deception with potentially severe consequences.
-A false positive malingering determination can destroy a genuine claimant's compensation case, result in a genuinely ill defendant receiving inadequate treatment, or provide a prosecutor with a convenient narrative that short-circuits a serious mental-health defence.
-The instruments discussed in this topic were built to reduce those errors, not to eliminate human judgment.
+Malingering carries a moral charge that the clinical term "feigning" does not: to malinger is to produce false symptoms deliberately for gain, and a malingering determination in a legal proceeding is an accusation of deliberate deception with potentially severe consequences.
+A false-positive determination can destroy a genuine claimant's compensation case, leave a genuinely ill defendant without adequate treatment, or undermine a legitimate mental-state defence.
+The instruments discussed in this topic were built to reduce those errors, not to eliminate clinical judgment.
+The personality-battery validity scales that complement these instruments are covered in MMPI-2-RF, PAI, and MCMI-IV, and the cognitive-performance validity tests are introduced in intelligence and cognitive assessment.

 The conceptual landscape is more complex than a simple true/false division between genuinely ill and feigning.
 Richard Rogers's taxonomy, developed in the 1980s and refined through successive editions of his text Clinical Assessment of Malingering and Deception, identifies five possible response styles: honest responding (the baseline we hope for), symptom amplification (exaggerating real symptoms), malingering proper (fabricating or dramatically amplifying symptoms for external gain), defensiveness (denying genuine symptoms), and irrelevant or random responding.
 Each response style leaves a different footprint on personality instruments, cognitive tests, and structured symptom interviews, and each calls for a different clinical and legal response.